vinyll/arduino-playground/README.md

-# NodeJS and Arduino playground
+# NodeJS, Python and Arduino playground

-These are a bunch of tests using Arduino + Firmata + NodeJS.
+These are a bunch of tests using Arduino + Firmata + NodeJS and Arduino + Firmata + Python